 Handymen, Exterminators, other Home-Service Providers: $20 to $100

 Pet Sitter/Dog Walker/Groomer: A cash gift equivalent to one service.

 U.S. Mail Carrier: Per federal regulations, you can only give them a gift worth $20 or less.

 UPS/FedEx Delivery Person: $20 to $25, or a small gift.
-FedEx drivers are allowed to receive tips and gifts under $75.
+FedEx drivers are allowed to receive non-cash gifts valued under $75.
 While UPS prefers drivers to receive gifts, it leaves it up to the customer’s discretion.

 Newspaper Delivery Person: $10 to $30

 For Those Who Help With Your Self Care

 Hair Stylist: $50 to $100, or a tip or gift card equivalent to one visit.
 With personal care, a tip should be based on the frequency with which you see a particular professional — consider giving a higher tip to a hair stylist or other professional you see every four to eight weeks.